Share This Article

 Passwords are the keys to your digital castle.
 Just like your housekeys, you want to do everything you can to keep your passwords safe.

 Passwords can be made ironclad with additional authentication methods, such as multifactor authentication (MFA).

 Creating, storing and remembering passwords can be a pain for all of us online, but the truth is that passwords are your first line of defense against cybercriminals and data breaches.
 Also, it has never been easier to maintain your passwords with free, simple-to-use password managers.
 With a few moments of forethought today, you can stay safe online for years to come.

 Long, unique, complex

-- Long – At least 12 characters
+- Long – Every one of your passwords should be at least 12 characters long.

 Don’t take a pass on password managers.